tzachshabtay/MonoAGS/Docs/articles/ags-cheat-sheet.md

 ## Multimedia

-Currently no equivalents to any of the multimedia functions in MonoAGS.
+Currently there are no equivalents to any of the multimedia functions in MonoAGS.

 ## Object